-Every once in a while we’re asked what is the number one thing that Nashville area homeowner's can do to secure their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the number one thing that Nashville area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not all that hard for most Nashville homeowners, but there are often two challenges to actually getting it done:

 - Determining just how often to change your furnace or air conditioner filter.